ThatShiKrayy/home_lab_stack/README.md

+🛰️ Professional Home-Lab Stack

+Secure · Declarative · Production-Inspired Infrastructure for Personal & Professional Use

+Welcome to the public portion of my home-lab infrastructure — a modular, Docker-based stack showcasing how I design, deploy, and maintain real-world services on modern Linux systems.

+This repo highlights the components that are professionally relevant and safe to open-source, including:
+	•	A hardened Matrix Synapse deployment with Element Web
+	•	Reverse-proxy routing patterns via Traefik
+	•	Network segmentation and secrets handling
+	•	Infrastructure-as-code principles used in my private environment
+	•	A roadmap of upcoming public modules (SSO, observability, automation, etc.)

+My full media stack remains private by design, but this repository serves as a transparent look into how I engineer secure, maintainable, self-hosted services in a way that mirrors production-grade patterns.

 ⸻

-🛰️ Professional Home-Lab Stack (Public Release)

-This repository contains the public-facing portion of my home-lab infrastructure — specifically the components that are either professionally relevant, self-hosted productivity tools, or privacy-respecting communication services.
-My full media stack (Plex, automation pipelines, storage tiering, etc.) remains private by design, but the professional stack is released here as a working example of my infrastructure-as-code approach.
+🚀 Why This Exists

+I maintain an extensive home-lab that powers personal communication, automation, monitoring, and internal tooling.
+Over time, I’ve refined robust patterns for:
+	•	Secure service exposure
+	•	Composable Docker architectures
+	•	Federated communication stacks
+	•	Reverse proxy governance
+	•	Network isolation
+	•	Automated configuration management

+This repo is where I publish the parts that can help others — and demonstrate my engineering approach — without exposing private media systems or sensitive infrastructure.

+⸻

+🧩 Core Highlight: Matrix Synapse Stack

-The first major subsystem I’m releasing is my Matrix Synapse + Element deployment, built for secure, decentralized messaging with a strong emphasis on privacy, federation, observability, and maintainability.
+The first major subsystem released here is a fully-operational Matrix Synapse + Element Web environment, including TURN integration, branded Element configuration, and privacy-focused defaults.

+It’s hardened, production-inspired, and built to be federated.

+⸻

+🛣️ What’s Coming Next

+This repo will grow.
+Future modules planned for public release include:
+	•	Authentication layer (Authelia / Authentik)
+	•	Sanitized observability templates (Grafana, Loki, exporters)
+	•	Knowledge-management apps (BookStack, n8n workflows, etc.)
+	•	Network-service examples (AdGuard, socket-proxy patterns)
+	•	AI-powered system-health automation templates

+Each addition will be production-minded, privacy-respecting, and documented.

+⸻

+🧭 Who This Is For

+This repo is built for:
+	•	Engineers curious about clean home-lab design
+	•	Hiring managers reviewing infrastructure thinking
+	•	Self-hosters who want production-inspired patterns
+	•	Anyone looking to understand secure decentralization (Matrix, TURN, Traefik, etc.)

+It’s both a portfolio and a reference.

+⸻

+📫 Contact / Follow-Up

+If you have suggestions, ideas, or want to discuss home-lab engineering patterns, feel free to open an issue or PR.
+Collaboration is welcome — privacy is respected.

 ⸻